A HISTORY OF THE PLAGUE

 Meanwhile in 1897 the first vaccine against bubonic plague was used.

 After 1492 smallpox and measles were introduced into North and South America.
 The Native Americans had no resistance to these European diseases and vast numbers of them died.
 The population was devastated.
 (In the 16th, 17th and 18th century there were epidemics of smallpox in Europe too but the effects were much less serious).
-From the end of the 18th century European diseases were introduced into Australia and they killed huge numbers of Aborigines.
+From the end of the 18th century European diseases were introduced into Australia and they killed huge numbers of the indigenous people.

 Bubonic plague was declining rapidly in the early 20th century but in 1918 a new pandemic swept the world - influenza!
 It began in August 1918 and improved communications meant it quickly spread around the world.
 It is not known exactly how many people died because record keeping was disrupted by war in many countries.
 However a conservative estimate is 22 million deaths - more than were killed by the fighting in the First World War!